kasrakhosravi/beefy-lrt-subgraph/README.md

 ### How to add a new network

 1. Add the network configuration [config/<network>.json](config/).
+   - `indexerHintPrune` is the number of blocks to keep for the indexer hint, aim for 2 months.
+Can be set to `"auto"` to prune as much as possible.
+Recommended for performance and cost.
+Or set to `"never"` to keep all updates history. ([Thegraph docs](https://thegraph.com/docs/en/cookbook/pruning/#how-to-prune-a-subgraph-with-indexerhints))
    - `clockTickBlocks` is the number of blocks between each clock tick, aim for a clock tick every ~5 minutes.
 2. Add dev RPCs in graph-node config [docker/graph-node/config.toml](docker/graph-node/config.toml).
 3. Add a new `prepare:<network>` script in [package.json](package.json).